mspncp/gosu-wiki/C---Tutorial.md

 ## The Tutorial
 ### 1. Overriding Window's callbacks

-The easiest way to create a complete Gosu application is to write a new class that derives from `Gosu::Window` (see the reference for a complete description of its interface).
-Here's how a minimal GameWindow class might look like:
+Every Gosu application starts with a class that derives from [Gosu::Window](https://www.libgosu.org/cpp/class_gosu_1_1_window.html).
+A minimal window class looks like this:

 ```cpp
 // All of Gosu.